 Campus Judicial Board Hearings: The accused student and reporting party (if applicable) appear before the Campus Judicial Board to discuss the alleged violations.
 The Campus Judicial Board determines responsibility and imposes any applicable sanction(s).
 Students appearing before the Campus Judicial Board will be notified of a pre-hearing meeting to review the allegations and the process with the Dean of Students or their designee; this pre-hearing meeting is separate and distinct from an investigatory meeting and conduct hearing.
 The student will be notified of the date of the pre-hearing meeting at least three calendar days in advance of their scheduled hearing date, and their hearing before the Campus Judicial Board will proceed regardless of whether they attend the pre-hearing meeting.
 Campus Judicial Board hearings will be used for cases where the alleged violation(s) could result in sanctions of suspension or expulsion or the allegations are deemed complex in nature.
 The Dean of Students or their designee may at their sole discretion determine which cases are deemed complex in nature.
 Students who are referred to the Campus Judicial Board may waive their right to a board hearing and select an administrative hearing.
 Prior to the student waiving their right to appear before the Board, the Dean of Students or their designee must inform the student if the alleged misconduct could result in a sanction of suspension or expulsion.
 If such sanctions could result and the student wants the matter to be heard administratively by the Dean of Students or their designee, the student must sign a statement waiving their right to a hearing before the Campus Judicial Board.

 A recording of the hearing will be made and will remain the sole property of Illinois Tech.
 No other record of the hearing may be made.
 Students will be notified in writing of the decision of conduct proceedings, including sanctions imposed.
-For additional information on the hearing process, contact the Office of Student Affairs (312.567.3081).
+For additional information on the hearing process, contact the Office of the Vice Provost for Student Affairs (312.567.3081).

 Solely with respect to any conduct hearing, whether before the Dean of Students or their designee or the Campus Judicial Board, concerning an alleged sexual misconduct violation, the foregoing procedures shall be supplemented by those set forth in Article IV, Section N of this Handbook.